broadinstitute/wfl/docs/md/README.md

     Time per event type for workflow with ID in ENVIRONMENT.
 ...
 Error: Must specify a dx <tool> to run.
-BTW: You ran: zero dx
+BTW: You ran: wfl dx
 wm28d-f87:wfl yanc$
 ```